-IBM Licensing
+Stay Informed on IBM Licensing

-1. Red Hat Subscription & Licensing Models Under IBM
+01 Red Hat Subscription & Licensing Models Under IBM

 Red Hat's products are distributed under open-source licences, but the business model is subscription-based.
-Unlike proprietary software, you don't buy Red Hat software outright — you subscribe.
+Unlike proprietary software, you don't buy Red Hat software outright.
+You subscribe.
 A subscription entitles your enterprise to access the software, receive updates and patches, and get vendor support.
 This model remains unchanged under IBM ownership.

 Red Hat's business model centres on the "subscription for support" paradigm.
 The code itself is open-source, but the subscription provides certified software, regular updates, security patches, and enterprise-grade support.